-As per section 201(1A) Interest at the rate of 1 % per month or part of the month on the balance of TDS deductible from the date of tax before the date of tax finally deducted shall be paid for late deduction.
+As per section 201(1A), Interest at the rate of 1 % per month or part of the month on the balance of TDS deductible from the date of tax before the date of the tax finally deducted shall be paid for the late deduction.

-In addition, interest for late payment at a rate of 1.5 per cent per month or half of the month on the amount of TDS withheld from the date of tax to the day on which the tax is collected shall be levied.
+In addition, interest for late payment at a rate of 1.5 percent per month or half of the month on the number of TDS withheld from the date of tax to the day on which the tax is collected shall be levied.

 Profit in late payment of TDS: amendments made pursuant to the Taxes and Other Laws (Relaxation of Other Provisions) Order 2020 of 24 March 2020: